jon-jacky/home/commonplace.md

   "Autobiographies are more popular, these days, than fiction, even autobiographical fiction.
 When I was young and even in my early middle age, only famous people wrote their memoirs. ...
-I suppose that's one reason why in 1982 I wrote an autobiographical novel, *A Boy's Own Story*, -- a proper non-fictional memoir would have seemed presumptuous back then.
+I suppose that's one reason why in 1982 I wrote an autobiographical novel ... a proper non-fictional memoir would have seemed presumptuous back then.

   Incidentally, the project of writing a novel gave me a different goal -- the need to create interest on the part of the  reader -- whereas a memoir